 Read Aloud: Curious George and the Pizza and/or Curious George and the Pizza Party, by Margaret and H. A. Rey

-Meal Idea: Have a pepperoni pizza party.
+Meal Idea: Have a pepperoni pizza party and use our

 Dinner Conversation Starter: If your favorite pizza topping isn’t pepperoni, what is it?
 Where do you rate pepperoni?

 Learn More: Read a history of pepperoni from Giovanni’s Pizza in Brainerd.

 Outing Idea: Seek out the most peaceful activities you can:, lay in a hammock, check out the progress on the new Midway Peace Park in St Paul or take a quiet hike and birdwatch in Islands of Peace County Park in Fridley or follow the pathway for peace in the Lyndale Park Peace Garden in Minneapolis.